Vikhyat-TAMU/ECEN676-Project/README.md

 # ECEN676-Project-Path confidence based Prefetching

+I led the design and implementation of this project as part of the ECEN676: Advanced Computer Architecture course, guiding a team focused on exploring memory prefetching strategies for modern processors.
+Our work centered on enhancing the Signature Path Prefetcher (SPP) by introducing a confidence-based adaptive throttling mechanism, implemented as SPP_ALT.

+I coordinated the overall system design, integration, simulation, and performance analysis using ChampSim, ensuring that our implementation was benchmarked rigorously against leading prefetchers such as BOP, VLDP, and DA-AMPM.
+The project emphasized both architectural innovation and quantitative evaluation — aligning closely with real-world hardware design practices for CPU and AI accelerators.

 This repository contains our implementation and performance analysis of SPP_ALT(our implementation) vs SPP_DEV(Original implementation), No Prefetcher, Variable Length Delta Prefetcher, Best Offset Prefetcher, DA-AMPM Prefetcher using the ChampSim simulator as part of the ECEN676 course project.

 The primary goals are:
 - To implement and enhance the Signature Path Prefetcher (SPP)